scully-x/scully-dev/src/pages/index.md

     icon: fa-lock
   - title: Consulting
     text: Are you in the idea phase of a new project but not sure which direction to go in for your backend, frontend, design, voice, or marketing?
+Let's talk.
     icon: fa-cog
   - title: Veroeros quis lorem
     text: Phasellus convallis elit id ullam corper amet et pulvinar.
 Duis aliquam